kaist-dsail/kaist-dsail.github.io/_pages/professor.md

 - Frontiers in Big Data -->

 #### Event Organizations
+- General Chair, The ACM International Conference on Information and Knowledge Management (CIKM) [2025]
 - Proceedings Chair, The ACM International Conference on Information and Knowledge Management (CIKM) [2023]

 <!-- #### Event Organizations -->